fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
 - [eramdam/starry-raindrop](https://github.com/eramdam/starry-raindrop) - Sync GitHub starred repos to a Raindrop.io collection
 - [manybothans/plex-requester-collections](https://github.com/manybothans/plex-requester-collections) - This app will tag your media in Plex, Radarr, and Sonarr with the username of the person who requested the media in Overseerr.
 To assist with library pruning, it can also connect to Tautulli and tag m
 - [dialmaster/Youtarr](https://github.com/dialmaster/Youtarr) - An application to automate downloading of Youtube videos for Plex